Criminal Law

 Effect of Home Country on Foreign Suspect

 There may be extradition treaties between Turkey and the suspect's home country.
-Under treaty:
+Under a treaty:

-- Suspect's extradition to Turkey can be requested,
+- The suspect's extradition to Turkey can be requested,

 - Sentence in Turkey serving in home country may apply (post-conviction),